Bemidji, Minnesota: History

-Beltrami County was created on February 28, 1866, by an act of legislation.
+Beltrami County was established by an act of legislation on February 28, 1866.

 Bemidji Township was surveyed by European Americans in 1874.
 It was organized in 1896, 24 days after the village of Bemidji was chartered, and is the oldest township in the county.
 In 1897, the county attorney declared the original Bemidji township organization illegal (no reason given) and the township reorganized on June 26, 1897.

 About 50 Leech Lake Indians lived along the south shore of the lake prior to the 1880s.
 They called the lake Bemidjigumaug, meaning "river or route flowing crosswise".
 Freeman and Besty Doud claimed 160 acres west of and including present-day Diamond Point; they were Bemidji's first homesteaders.
 The Porter Nye family soon followed them.

 John Steidl's sawmill was on the east bank of the Mississippi River, close to Carson's Trading Post.
 Remore Hotel and Carl Carlson's blacksmith shop were on the west side of the river.
 Bemidji was incorporated on May 20, 1896, and by that time there were three publishing companies, Alber Kaiser, The Bemidji Pioneer, and the Beltrami County News.
 William Bartleson's Stage and Express Service was created to carry mail between Bemidji and Park Rapids.
 He was advertised by Speelman's Eagle, owned by Clarence Speelman, along with other stores.
 By 1898, railroads came to Bemidji and brought even more business.
 By 1900 the Village of Bemidji's population had grown to 2,000.